jansensan/svg-viewer/README.md

-# svg-viewer
+# SVG Viewer

-A tool for non-developers to view SVG files in the browser context quickly.
+This project was built to help designers view their SVG files directly in a browser.
+With this tool, designers can see easily if their asset was will be displayed as expected, without requiring a developer to embed it in an HTML page.